flutter/website/src/content/ui/interactivity/focus.md

   When it has focus, it participates in handling key events.

 **Primary focus**
-  : A focus node that has focus where key events start propagating to the primary focus node and its ancestors.
+  : A focus node that has focus, meaning that key events propagate to the primary focus node and its ancestors in the focus tree.
   This focus node exists at the farthest point from the root of the focus tree.

 **Focus chain**